Skip to content

 V. Confidentiality

 All disciplinary matters related to academic integrity remain confidential, do not appear on a student’s transcript, but remain a part of the student’s permanent record.
 Such records may be referred to when a student is involved in another disciplinary action, and then only at the time of determination of sanction (not at the time of the determination of responsibility for the infraction).
 If a student is under the age of 18 when a serious sanction is imposed, parents or legal guardians will be notified.
-Serious sanction is defined as suspension or dismissal from either the residence hall or the Institute.
+Serious sanction is defined as suspension or dismissal from either a residence hall or the Institute.